erayakartuna/html-to-jpeg-php/README.md

 ##Example

-You need to create 2 php file.I named "index.php" and "download.php".
-You must be define your html pages on index.php and after that you should call download function on download.php.You can easily change file names with library config.
+You need to create 2 php files.I named "index.php" and "download.php".
+You have to define your html pages into the "index.php" and after that you should call download function on "download.php" .You can easily change file names with library config.

 ###Index.php